playgap/ios-sdk/README.md

 The PlaygapAds.checkRewards API can used to check both claimed and unclaimed rewards:
 - Claimed rewards are all of the Reward IDs the user has received since the most recent update of the Playgap SDK
 - Unclaimed rewards are all of the rewards from advertisements which have not yet been claimed from the Claim Rewards Dialog

-## Verify Your Integration

-Playgap iOS SDK and Platform integration requires manual verification.
-As soon as you feel comfortable with your app's Playgap SDK integration, please get in touch via hello@playgap.io

-**Integrate with Objective-C**
-Playgap iOS SDK has been developed with the Swift language but it supports operation in Objective-C applications completely.
-If your application is developed using Objective-C as a software language please follow the additional steps below to enable support.

-## Test Your Integration
-Playgap Platform supports configuration of an application as being in test mode.
-While in test mode, your app will be receiving a constant flow of test ads for all three rewarded ad formats.
-You should not worry about the fill rate or completion process of the caching operation.
-Use this opportunity to test your Playgap integration end-to-end before deploying your updated application to the public.

-Beware that, If you enable test mode for your application,  the actual ad campaign delivery to the users of the application will stop imminently and your application won’t be regarded as operational by the algorithm.
-This won’t only stop the ad delivery and cause revenue loss but also force the system to forget about all the learnings memorised for your application.

-For security reasons the test mode enablement is not enabled in the application code and should be set to the desired value in your Playgap Dashboard.
-Reach out to your partner manager for help on how to start using the Platform Dashboard to configure your application for ad delivery.